tef20/portfolio_projects/README.md

   * inexperience managing data dependencies, which forced some redesigning
 * some attempts at DRY code failed and make the code less flexible
 * widget geometry is quite static and so could cause future problems
-* I have not attempted to make it resiliant across operating systems
+* I have not attempted to make it resilient across operating systems
   * pathlib would help with management of files

 --------------------------